-Home to the world-renowned Mayo Clinic, Rochester is Minnesota's third largest city behind Saint Paul and Minneapolis.
-Offering many of the same urban amenities as the Twin Cities, Rochester also provides a small town feel in the form of city-wide celebrations and a welcoming community.
+Rochester is home to the world-renowned Mayo Clinic in southern Minnesota and is the state's third largest city behind Saint Paul and Minneapolis.
+It offers many of the same urban amenities as the Twin Cities but also provides a small-town feel in the form of city-wide celebrations and a welcoming community.

-Mixing natural spaces with a bustling downtown district, the city has a rich history that can still be seen today.
+The city mixes natural spaces with a bustling downtown district and has a rich history still seen today.
 Popular things to do in Rochester include touring the historic Mayowood Mansion, admiring multicultural art at the Rochester Art Center, and exploring the environment at the Quarry Hill Nature Center.

-Whether you are looking for a city experience or a respite in nature not far from the urban landscape, Rochester has a wide range of attractions worth visiting and a sprawling network of bike trails that leads you right to them.
+Whether you are looking for a city experience or a respite in nature near the urban landscape, Rochester has a wide range of tourist attractions worth visiting and a sprawling network of bike trails leading right to them.

 For more ideas on the best places to visit, read our list of the top things to do in Rochester, Minnesota.